-Diego Quiñones: (2016 grad) has applied for an internship with the Hispanic Congressional Caucus Institute in Washington, D.C. and plans to attend law school.
+Diego Quiñones: (2016 grad) held an internship with the Hispanic Congressional Caucus Institute in Washington, D.C. and plans to attend law school.

 Mark Cameron: (2015 grad) spent 6 months living and working as a research associate at COHA (the Council of Hemispheric Affairs) in Washington, D.C.
-Mark has recently been selected as a volunteer to Colombia, where he will spend a year teaching for Greenheart International in the city of San Juan de Pasto.
+Mark spent a year teaching for Greenheart International in the city of San Juan de Pasto, Colombia, and he has been accepted into the Masters program at the Clinton School of Public Service.